DHHS Resources

 • iCanConnect provides free equipment and training for people with both significant hearing and vision loss who meet the program’s disability and income eligibility guidelines.

-• DeafBlind Specialists with Texas Workforce Commission’s Vocational rehabilitation Services provide support to VR counselors as they serve DeafBlind youth, students and adults who are preparing for, obtaining, retaining or advancing in employment.
+• Deafblind specialists with Texas Workforce Commission’s Vocational Rehabilitation Services provide support to vocational rehabilitation counselors as they serve deafblind youth, students and adults who are preparing for, obtaining, retaining or advancing in employment.

 Civil Rights – Federal Agencies

-• The Federal Communications Commission investigates complaints regarding a variety of accessibility issues such as closed captioning, hearing aid compatibility for telephones, relay services, etc.
+• The Federal Communications Commission investigates complaints regarding a variety of accessibility issues such as closed captioning, hearing aid compatibility for telephones, relay services and other issues.

-• The HHS Office of Civil Rights enforces federal civil rights laws that protect the rights of people and entities from unlawful discrimination on the basis of based on race, color, national origin, disability, age, or sex in health and human services.
+• The HHS Office of Civil Rights enforces federal civil rights laws that protect the rights of people and entities from unlawful discrimination based on race, color, national origin, disability, age or sex in health and human services.

 • The U.S. Department of Housing and Urban Development investigates violations of the Fair Housing Act, which protects people from discrimination when they are renting, buying or securing financing for housing.

-• The U.S. Department of Justice’s Americans with Disabilities Act website provides access to ADA regulations for businesses and state and local governments, technical assistance materials, and more.
+• The U.S. Department of Justice Americans with Disabilities Act website provides access to ADA regulations for businesses and state and local governments, technical assistance materials, and more.

-• The U.S. Equal Employment Opportunity Commission enforces federal laws that make it illegal to discriminate against a job applicant or an employee because of the person's race, color, religion, sex (including pregnancy, gender identity and sexual orientation), national origin, age (40 or older), disability or genetic information.
+• The U.S. Equal Employment Opportunity Commission enforces federal laws that make it illegal to discriminate against a job applicant or an employee because of the person's race, color, religion, sex, national origin, age (40 or older), disability or genetic information.

 Civil Rights – State Organizations

-• Disability Rights Texas advocates for, protects and advances the legal, human and service rights of people with disabilities.
+• Disability Rights Texas protects, advances and advocates for the legal, human and service rights of people with disabilities.

 • The Texas Civil Rights Project uses legal advocacy to empower Texas communities and create policy change.